 Product direction is a very important metric to consider when purchasing an internal communications app.
 An internal communications app is a relatively new type of product and there’s a lot of development happening in the employee communications sector with companies constantly striving to find more efficient ways to communicate with their employees.

 A high score in the Product Direction category means that the software provider is doing a good job at taking their customers where they want to go by introducing the features customers appreciate.
-In this category Smarp has a score of 8.9, while SocialChorus ranks at 7.2 and Dynamic Signal at 8.5.
+In this category Haiilo has a score of 8.2, while Firstup ranks at 8.0.

 Staffbase vs Beekeeper: Internal Communications Apps for Frontline Workers